AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 ### Sprint Retrospective

 On the next day after the Sprint Review our Scrum Team usually have the Sprint Retrospective.
 This is at most a one-hour meeting for one-week Sprints.
-On the Sprint Retrospective meeting we discuss the questions in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100).
+On the Sprint Retrospective meeting we discuss the questions in the same way as described in the [Scrum Guide](#scrum).

 See [Notes about retrospective](https://docs.google.com/spreadsheets/d/17-9C6O2Z3nYUSz6iaBnfQODPEN3vocRj19LgzYjfdxg/edit#gid=0) for more details on past retrospectives.

-## **Scrum Artifacts**

-Scrum’s artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.
-Our Scrum Team has a Product Backlog, Sprint Backlog, Increment and works with them in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100).

-Find the Scrum Artifacts at [Agile board](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/projects/1)

-## Dragging the issue between the columns on [Agile board](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/projects/1)

-Agile board consists of five columns that describe every step of the process: **Backlog**, **Sprint Backlog**, **In Progress**, **PR**, **Done**.

-**Backlog** - an ordered list of known product requirements.

-**Sprint Backlog** - a set of Backlog issues that are taken in Sprint.

-**In Progress** - the issue is currently being worked on.

-**PR** - the issue is request review from collaborators.

-**Done** - the issues have been completed.

-When a developer drags an issue on the Agile board, the issue changes its status.
-1. When a developer assignees issue he dragging it into the **In Progress** column, it means he starts to work.

-1. After the work is done he opens a new PR and requests review from collaborators, at the same time the issue should be dragged into the **PR** column.

-1. If all reviewers approve the task and it is merged, the task must be dragged in the **Done** section.
+#### Sprint Planning

+Sprint Planning is time-boxed to a maximum of two hours for a one-week Sprint.

+See [Sprint notes](https://docs.google.com/document/d/1PxbVa85ZyZQN0tlnibdIgxR1PC301dWRXumpPnWi33w/edit) document to find the Sprint Goal and sprint notes for the current and past sprints.

+See the current sprint backlog at [project's Agile board](#scrum-artifacts)